verrazzano/docs/content/en/docs/operations/_index.md

 Update the password in the secret:

-`kubectl edit secret verrazzano -n verrazzano-system`
+`$ kubectl edit secret verrazzano -n verrazzano-system`

-Replace the existing password value with the new base64 encoded value
+Replace the existing password value with the new base64 encoded value.